davs3275/sbs/med/collier.md

 body, soul, and mind.
 Sensation belongs to the body, impulse to the soul, and reason to the mind.
-To have the senses stamped with the impression of an object is common to brutes and cattle ; to be hurried and convulsed with passion is the quality of beasts of prey and men of pleasure—such as Phalaris and Nero
+To have the senses stamped with the impression of an object is common to brutes and cattle; to be hurried and convulsed with passion is the quality of beasts of prey and men of pleasure—such as Phalaris and Nero
 —of atheists and traitors, too, and of those who do